swhustla/pycon2017-alzheimers-hack/docs/README.md

-# Alzheimer's Disease Challenge Hackathon: Dataset D1
+# Alzheimer's Disease Challenge Hackathon: Datasets

-For more information on other datasets, please see [datasets.md](datasets.md).
-For a full data dictionary please see [dataset_d1_full_datadict.md](dataset_d1_full_datadict.md) or you can download the data dictionary in CSV format [here](tadpole_d1_dictionary.csv).
+There are two data sets that have been compiled from raw ADNI data for the PyCon UK 2017 Alzheimer's Challenge Hackathon.

-## D1: Longitudinal training set
+## LB1_LB2: Longitudinal training set
 > Longitudinal measurements (i.e. over multiple visits) with associated outcomes (i.e. labelled training set) compiled from the entire ADNI history.
-Contains all individuals that have provided data in at least two visits (different dates) across ADNI1, ADNI GO and ADNI2.
+Contains all individuals that have provided data in at least two visits (different dates) across ADNI1, ADNI GO and ADNI2 **up until May 2010**.
 Data from sources such as MR & PET imaging, cognitive tests, CSF biomarkers and clinical assessment have been processed using standard ADNI data pipelines.
+>
+> Individuals flagged under the `LB2` column are rollover individuals who will be participating in ADNI3.
+This is the population for whom TADPOLE predictions should be made.
+For the PyCon UK hackathon, predicted outcomes will be evaluated against a held-out test set (i.e. recent visits from LB2 rollover patients).
+For the wider TADPOLE Challenge, predicted outcomes will be evaluated against ADNI3 rollovers once this data is collected in 2018.

+For more information including a full data dictionary, please see [data_dictionary.md](data_dictionary.md) or you can download the data dictionary in CSV format [here](tadpole_d1_dictionary.csv).

+## LB4: Longitudinal held-out test set
+> Longitudinal measurements for visits for LB2 patients **from May 2010 onwards**.

+The columns for the LB4 test set are identical to those used for LB1_LB2, i.e. please see [data_dictionary.md](data_dictionary.md) for detailed information on columns or you can download the data dictionary in CSV format [here](tadpole_d1_dictionary.csv).

+## Dataset summary
 [See here for a friendly intro](https://www.quora.com/How-does-Diffusion-Tensor-Imaging-DTI-work-and-how-is-it-used-in-neuroscience) to neuro-imaging methods (MRI and DTI) written by DARPA's former chief scientist.
+The TADPOLE Challenge website also has an [excellent overview of the cognitive tests, MRI measures, PET measures, CSF measures and risk factors](https://tadpole.grand-challenge.org/data/) used.

-## TADPOLE specific features
+### TADPOLE specific features
+- `D1`, `D2` and `LB1` columns can be ignored.
-- `D1`, `D2` denotes whether participant belongs to dataset D1 or D2
+- `LB2` denotes whether this participant exists in the `LB4` hackathon test set.
 - `DXCHANGE` codes clinical status 1=Stable:NL to NL, 2=Stable:MCI to MCI, 3=Stable:AD to AD, 4=Conv:NL to MCI, 5=Conv:MCI to AD, 6=Conv:NL to AD, 7=Rev:MCI to NL, 8=Rev:AD to MCI, 9=Rev:AD to NL, -1=Not available |

-## ADNIMERGE
+### ADNIMERGE
 > Key ADNI tables merged into one table.

 - Identifiers (`RID`, `PTID`)